catseye/The-Dossier/article/Some Notes on Drawing.md

 things that Piranesi actually *remembered*.
 Well — unless he dreamed them.
 I don't know that he didn't.

+Also, I don't remember where I picked this up, but someone pointed out that if you look down at your drawing while you are drawing it, as most drawers do, *all* drawing, even drawing from life, is technically drawing from memory.
+That's maybe a pedantic point, but it's worth thinking about: having a good short-term memory is helpful.
+There are probably exercises for developing this, I don't know.

-What I'm getting at is, memory is a necessary, but not sufficient, condition for imagination.
+Anyway, what I was getting at is, memory is a necessary, but not sufficient, condition for imagination.
 I have to remember what a horse looks like, and what a horn looks like, but I have to imagine what a unicorn looks like.

 Unicorns!
 Don't get me started on unicorns.
 They're an aesthetics researchers